top of page

 If you're playing with a chew toy and the dog's teeth even lightly graze your flesh – playtime is over.
 If they accidentally nip you – even if it doesn’t hurt – give a high-pitched yelp!, take away the toy, and ignore them for a moment.
 While it may be difficult to ignore your adorable pup, you’ll be teaching them an important life lesson: Any time your teeth come up against human skin, all the fun stops.

 While Caucasian Shepherds are a generally healthy breed, unexpected ruh-rohs can happen to any dog at any age.
 If your pup gets hurt or sick, pet insurance can help you say ‘yes’ to the best care, even when it’s costly.
-When it comes to shopping for this breed, you’ll want to choose an insurance plan like Pumpkin plan that covers hereditary conditions Caucasian Shepherds are prone to developing, and that can be costly to treat.
+When it comes to shopping for this breed, you’ll want to choose insurance plans like Pumpkin's, which can help cover the costs associated with the hereditary conditions Caucasian Shepherds are prone to developing.
 While a reputable breeder will conduct genetic testing on your pup’s parents to help minimize the chances of passing down hereditary conditions, they can’t always be avoided.
 Let’s look at some common ones, and how Pumpkin Dog Insurance plans could help cover the cost of care!

 Hip Dysplasia